Black Bear Biochar

 Loose by the truckload

-13 tonne Black Bear Biochar drop for filtration of commercial septic field discharge.
+13 tonne Black Bear Biochar drop for commercial septic field filtration.

 Sooke, BC.
 2021